-)-- The Northern Colorado (NoCO) ENERGY STAR® Homes coalition has received approval for funding from the Governor’s Energy Office (GEO) for the implementation of the ENERGY STAR New Homes program along the Northern Front Range.
-This competitive grant opportunity is funded through the American Reinvestment and Recovery Act (ARRA).
+The Colorado Governor’s Energy Office Funds Northern Colorado ENERGY STAR New Homes Program.
+The Northern Colorado (NoCO) ENERGY STAR® Homes coalition has received approval for funding from the Governor’s Energy Office (GEO) for the implementation of the ENERGY STAR New Homes program along the Northern Front Range.

 “We’d like to thank the GEO for helping our coalition continue to transform the regional new home market to high-performance construction,” said Fort Collins Energy Services Engineer and NoCO ENERGY STAR Homes program manager Doug Swartz.
 “The local sponsors are strongly committed to this voluntary program that will raise consumer awareness of the ENERGY STAR brand and what it says about new home performance.
 This grant from the GEO, combined with NoCO sponsor resources and funding, will help to support the continued development, growth and effectiveness of this effort.
 We’re excited about the partnership that is growing around this program.”